 We created a bountiful bridal bouquet of white roses, bursting open in full bloom.
 Hand-tied neatly in a compact dome shape, the stems were bound with a white satin ribbon.
-Matching the bouquet of his bride, Douglas had a simple, single white rose buttonhole set against a dark bottle green ivy leaf.
+Matching the bouquet of his bride, the groom had a simple, single white rose buttonhole set against a dark bottle green ivy leaf.

-The 80-person wedding felt reassuringly intimate with one long, 24m dining table.
+The wedding felt reassuringly intimate with one long, 24m dining table.
 A luscious, leafy green runner of solely dark berried ivy and trailing ivy ran along the length, and framing the bride and groom’s seating area, the foliage was interrupted by a raised solid runner of white flowers: Hydrangea, Roses and Peonies, which were gently draped off each end.